TH3BAT/Blockchaininfo/README.md

 - **Configuration Errors**: Ensures `config.toml` or environment variables contains valid credentials and address.
 - **RPC Communication Errors**: Handles failures in connecting to the Bitcoin node.
 - **Data Parsing Errors**: Identifies and reports issues with parsing the JSON response.
+- **Alarm Errors**: Validates the MP3 file path and block input for the alarm clock feature.

 ---